 - Ask great questions.
 The only way to get to know someone else is to ask them genuine and thoughtful questions.
 It’s always best to walk away from a conversation having allowed the other person to speak more than you did.
 Not only will they feel great about the conversation, but you’ll have gotten to know a lot about him/her, helping you plan and execute your follow-up more thoughtfully

 - Consider their network.
 When meeting people, it’s important to remember that even if they can’t help you directly, someone in their network probably can.

 - Treat connecting like a puzzle.
 If you’re asking great questions and considering how you can help others, you’ll naturally start to draw connections between who you are talking to and others in your network.
 Offer to make these connections.
 Perhaps they are two people who have the same target client industry, or maybe you know that a contact of yours is looking for the service the other provides.
 Encourage both parties to follow up with you after they meet so you can hear what came of their interaction.
 It will not only pay dividends for you, it will also help you hone your matchmaking skills.

-- Do NOT “work the room.”
+- Do NOT “work the room.” ( this is not an issue at virtual networking events.)
 Don’t try to meet as many people as possible in a room; focus on making just a few solid connections.
 People can sense when you’re simply speaking with them to grab their card and go.
 These short interactions will not be memorable and work against you.
 Aim to meet a few people and begin a meaningful dialogue.